Ambry-Social/mercurius/README.md

-# mercurius
+# Mercurius
-Better cross-posting and scheduling support for Mastodon and Pleroma FE.
+Mercurius adds cross-posting (from your Fediverse instance to legacy social networks like Facebook, Twitter, LinkedIn, etc...) and content scheduling support for Mastodon and Pleroma FE.